 6 Creative Budget-Friendly Ways to Personalize Memorials

+Explore how to personalize memorial services on a budget, honoring your loved ones' memory without the stress of high costs.
+Learn planning tips for meaningful, affordable gatherings.
 Holding a memorial service for a loved one is a beautiful way to honor them while giving some closure to the people they loved.
-However, sometimes families grapple with the expense and complexity of gathering after a loss, whether a large, traditional service or a tiny DIY event.
+However, sometimes families grapple with managing funeral costs and the complexity of gathering after a loss, whether a large, traditional service or a tiny DIY event.

 Funeral prices can be expensive.
 According to the latest numbers from the National Funeral Directors Association, the average cost is over $8,000, including the burial of the loved one, with viewing and service.
 Sometimes, it can be helpful to think of those expenses in two parts: the handling of the body and some kind of gathering.
 With a little planning, you can personalize memorials on a budget while still honoring your loved one’s uniqueness.